dee-me-tree-or-love/SLOG/README.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out. -->
+### Contact

+If you ever have any problems using slog, or have some cool ideas, please feel free to open an [issue](https://github.com/dee-me-tree-or-love/SLOG/issues) in this repository or send me an [email](dmitrii-orlov@hotmail.com)

+### Peace :)